 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate section, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The District has two types of item that meets this criteria- the loss on refunding which is the difference between reacquisition price and net carrying amount of old debt and those related to pension plans which are further discussed in section 17, State Retirement Programs.
+The District has two types of items that meet this criterion- those related to the loss on refunding which is the difference between reacquisition price and net carrying amount of old debt and those related to pension plans which are further discussed in Note 17, State Retirement Programs.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate section Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two types of item that meets this criteria- Capital Outlay and Debt Service (CO&DS) disbursements from Florida Department of Education are deferred and recognized as an inflow of resources in the period that the amounts become available and those related to pension plans which are further discussed in section 17, State Retirement Programs.
+The District has two types of items that meet this criterion-those related to Capital Outlay and Debt Service (CO&DS) from the Florida Department of Education (Department) and those related to pension plans which are further discussed in Note 17, State Retirement Programs.